Last Updated on December 26, 2022 by Aaron

 Can cheddar cheese have holes?

-One of the most common is called Lactococcus lactis ssp. lactis.
-It is a homofermentative bacteria that don’t produce much carbon dioxide or even inhibit the gas production of others.
+Yes, cheddar cheese can have tiny holes or “eyes” sometimes but mostly “blind” without holes, as too many holes can be considered a defect.
+It is due to the lactic acid bacteria strains added to the production.
+One of the most common is called Lactococcus lactis.
+It is a homofermentative bacteria that don’t produce as much carbon dioxide and may even inhibit the gas production of other bacteria.

 - Nassar, Khaled & Lundin, Josefin & Iordache, Flavian & Hailu, Yonas & Mengistu, Habtamu.
 (2015).
 The production of Cheddar cheese.
 10.13140/RG.2.1.4958.2801. source